 - 1. Traditional Route Fulfill 130 credits in four years. - 2.
-Traditional Route, Early Graduation Option Fulfill the traditional 130-credit graduation requirement in three years rather than four. - Traditional Route, Early Departure Option Withdraw from high school early if accepted into college without a high school diploma.
+Traditional Route, Early Graduation Option Fulfill the traditional 130-credit graduation requirement in three years rather than four. - 3.
+Traditional Route, Early Departure Option Withdraw from high school early if accepted into college without a high school diploma.
 Students could then apply college credits back in order to fulfill the traditional 130-credit requirement.
 The diploma would be awarded after official transcripts from the college are received and verified by the Coordinator of School Counseling and Principal, if certification is required. - 4.
-Option ii Students have the opportunity to fulfill the 130-credit requirement for graduation through the Option ii process.
+Option ii Students have the opportunity to fulfill the 130-credit requirement for graduation through the Option ii process if approved.
 The January 2004 amendment to NJAC 6A:8-5.1(a)1 clarifies that the Board of Education, in developing their graduation requirements, may use a combination of options rather than limiting themselves to only one.
 Under Option ii, the Board of Education may utilize performance or competency assessment to approve student completion of programs aimed at meeting or exceeding the Core Curriculum Content Standards at the secondary level, including those occurring all or in part prior to a student's high school enrollment.
 Activities and programs developed in accordance with Option ii shall include appropriate assessments that ensure student achievements meet or exceed the Core Curriculum Content Standards.

-Graduation Requirements
+Testing Graduation Requirements

-In order for a student to graduate and receive a high school diploma from Nutley High School, he or she must:
+In order for a student to graduate and receive a high school diploma from Nutley High School, a student must:

-- Earn a minimum of 130 credits through a traditional or Option ii program and - Pass the New Jersey Student Learning Assessment in Algebra I and ELA 10 or any other assessment as outlined below by the state of New Jersey for students.
+- Earn a minimum of 130 credits through a traditional or Option ii program and - Participate in and pass the New Jersey Graduation Proficiency Assessment in Mathematics and ELA. - If students did not demonstrate proficiency by passing the mathematics and/or ELA component(s), such students may access the following pathways: